Meet Our Team of Experts Dedicated to Your Wellness

 Megan

 Megan has always had a strong passion and love for animals since a very young age and has background experience working in animal care with rescue animals.
-As an aspiring Psychology Major at MacEwan University, her goal is to complete a master’s degree in Counselling.
+As an aspiring Psychology graduate from MacEwan University, her goal is to complete a master’s degree in Counselling.
 Since beginning university, she knew she wanted to incorporate unconventional therapy methods including animal and nature therapy, art therapy, and music therapy into her scope of practice.
 She then discovered Dreamcatcher™, which matched all of her criteria, and volunteered for two years before applying for the position of Volunteer Coordinator.
-In this role, she has learned new skills, had the opportunity to apply her knowledge in animal care, gained necessary experience within this profession, and is able to assist others who are seeking to work with animals while reaching their professional and personal goals.
-In her spare time, Megan likes to go hiking in the mountains, create art, meditate and dance the night away at music festivals.
+Since then, she has taken on multiple roles such as in marketing, event planning, and even temporarily assisted in evening administration.
+In these roles, she has learned new skills, had the opportunity to apply her knowledge in animal care, gained necessary experience within this profession, and is able to assist others who are seeking to work with animals while reaching their professional and personal goals.
+In her spare time, Megan likes to go hiking in the mountains, create art, meditate, and dance the night away at music festivals.
 One day, she would like to travel around the world to countries that are culturally diverse and rich. |

 dale

-Dale is a Civil Engineering Technologist by trade and an “If you can dream it, I can make it” at heart.
-He loves working with his hands and being outdoors and it was his idea of having a country garden that planted the seed to fuel the emergence of Dreamcatcher™.
-After 6 months of searching for the perfect home with his wife Eileen, they discovered the property that is now Dreamcatcher™.
-Dale immediately went to work with fencing and seeding pastures, purchasing heavy equipment to maintain the land, and cutting and clearing walking trails.
-To this day he continues to keep the program going by splitting and stacking wood, creating new furniture for staff to offer more therapeutic mediums, acquiring hay and straw for the animals, maintaining the property, and building anything the team can dream up.
-Dale does it all.
-If you have a vision, he will bring it to life.
 The smiles on the faces of the people that visit, the joy experienced by the volunteers and staff, and seeing the once homeless or hurting animals thrive, has become his priceless return on investment.
 Dale’s passion with landscaping and loving the outdoors has been put to good use at Dreamcatcher™ as around the property you can see bountiful birdhouses, bird feeders and even a bat box!
 You can also see Dale’s handiwork with the addition of beautiful flower gardens around the barn and office, sunflowers around the second corral, picnic tables and benches, and beautiful trees to “spruce” up an area or to commemorate our past co-counsellors.
-From extreme hayrides to plowing snow, to chopping wood or creating new animal homes, it doesn't get any better than this. |

 |